2010年2月26日星期五

 A verb tells what the subject is (linking verb) or does (action verb).

--- tell times
+Verb can:-- tell times

 -- tell number & person